-- A dependent child of the juvenile court under Welfare and Institutions Code Section 300 (a child in danger of abuse or neglect); or - 2.
-A ward of the juvenile court under Welfare and Institutions Code Sections 601 (a disobedient or truant child) or 602 (a child who has committed a crime).
+- A dependent child of the juvenile court under Welfare and Institutions Code Section 300 (a child in danger of abuse or neglect).
+A dependent child may be in the custody of a social worker, foster parent, or relative caretaker. - A ward of the juvenile court under Welfare and Institutions Code Sections 601 (a disobedient or truant child) or 602 (a child who has committed a crime).
+A ward may be in the custody of a probation officer.